Negan: "Here's Negan"

-Prior to the outbreak, Negan lived in Reston, Virginia and was the coach of a local high school, keeping his players in line through intimidation and bullying.
-He is happily married to his wife, Lucille, but nonetheless has a mistress on the side who does not know he is married.
+Prior to the outbreak, Negan is the gym teacher of a high school in Reston, Virginia, where he has received complaints due to his use of vulgar language.
+He is happily married to his wife, Lucille, but nonetheless has a mistress who does not know he is married.
 During an argument, Lucille collapses and he rushes her to the hospital, where she is diagnosed with cancer.
 As his wife is tended to, Negan tells his mistress the truth, and she immediately leaves him.
-When the zombie apocalypse starts, the hospital workers tell Negan they are being forced to abandon the hospital and he should leave with them, but he refuses to leave Lucille's side.
-Lucille dies when the power goes out, short-circuiting her life-support machine; moments later, she reanimates as a zombie.
-He flees the hospital and finds a boy being trapped by zombies, and helps to dispatch them with a fire extinguisher.
+When the zombie apocalypse starts, the hospital workers tell Negan they are being forced to evacuate but he refuses to abandon Lucille who is dependent on life-support machines.
+Lucille dies during a power outage and reanimates as a zombie.
+Negan flees the hospital and kills zombies who had trapped a boy.
 In return, Negan asks the boy to kill Lucille for him.

+The boy kills the zombified Lucille and Negan begins to bond with the boy, offering him life advice.
+However, a zombie suddenly appears and kills the boy.
+Negan is then shown surviving in the apocalypse, travelling alone.
+Caught trying to steal gas from a group of men, he befriends them and they travel together for a time until the others are all killed in a zombie attack.
+Negan uses a baseball bat he'd admired to kill the zombies.
+Time passes and other people meet Negan and travel with him but each is eventually killed by zombies, leaving Negan emotionally numb.

+Negan is approached by Dwight who brings him to a camp of survivors.
+They attempt to overwinter in a hotel but are overrun by zombies, and Negan assumes a leadership position as they fight their way out.
+Later, Negan de-escalates a confrontation with another group and encourages them to join together.
+However, learning that the other group prostitutes its women, Negan gets into an argument with their leader.
+Physically provoked, Negan kills the man by bashing his skull with the bat.
+Seeing everyone's shock, Negan encourages their fearfulness.
+Wrapping the bat in barbed wire, he dubs it Lucille and his group the Saviors, and allows the new group to work for them in exchange for protection.
+Otherwise, he promises that anyone who tries to get in their way will answer to Lucille.

 "A Larger World"

-At some point after the outbreak, Negan is found by a group led by a man named Dwight.
-He slowly takes control over this group from Dwight, renaming them the Saviors and ruling them with an iron fist.
-He also takes a baseball bat from another survivor and wraps it in barbed wire and names it after his late wife Lucille.
-Negan, along with his team (which includes at least 50 others), makes a deal with the Hilltop Colony: the Saviors would use the weaponry the other group was lacking to cull all zombies wandering near the Hilltop's premises; in return, the Saviors would obtain half of Hilltop's supplies, such as livestock and crops.
+Members of the Hilltop Colony relate that they'd accepted a deal with Negan: the Saviors would use the weaponry that Hilltop was lacking to kill any zombies wandering near the Hilltop; in return, the Saviors would obtain half of Hilltop's supplies, such as livestock and crops.
 Negan punishes even the smallest infraction (real or perceived) with brutal violence; for example, he orders the death of Hilltop's leader, Gregory, because he feels Gregory is not sufficiently loyal.